muratk3n/thirdwave/en/README.md

 ---

-There is only so much I can do if big guns come out like that against Nina Turner.
+There is only so much anyone can do if big guns come out like that against Nina Turner.
 If this continues, the status will go up to "whoop-ass".

 "Clyburn supported Nina Turner opponent.. so what?
 Shouldn't ppl be silent for unity?"